 - congenital defects

-Sonohysterography is also used to investigate uterine abnormalities in women who experience infertility or multiple miscarriages.
+Sonohysterography is also used to investigate uterine abnormalities in patients who experience infertility or multiple miscarriages.

 Doppler ultrasound images can help the physician to see and evaluate: